-So I’m going to be quiet now so you can listen to the ambient noise.
+I’m going to be quiet now so you can listen to the ambient noise.
 I don’t know if you can hear it and I’ll, I guess I’ll find out when I listened to the replay, but my iMac had a little bit of a humming noise, so see if you can notice it.

-So that’s it, so this is what the RODE NT-USB mini sounds like.
+That’s it, so this is what the RODE NT-USB mini sounds like.
 And to be honest, when I first used it, I’ve been using it a lot over the last week.
 I was really impressed.

-So I use it for recording my tutorials and when I record tutorials, I actually attach it to my boom arm and it’s probably about here.
+I use it for recording my tutorials and when I record tutorials, I actually attach it to my boom arm and it’s probably about here.
 I have it here.
 I have it on the side.
 Yes, I do it on the side.